 1. Heaven’s Lost Property

 Heavens Lost Property is about a girl who literally falls out the sky.
 And ends up in the main character’s bedroom.

-The main character wants to find out about this strange event, aliens, and the girls.
-And goes out of his way to do that.
+The main character wants to learn about this strange event, the aliens, and the

 2. When Supernatural Battles Became Commonplace

-Turns out though that he ends up gaining powers after all, along with “girl” friends.
+It turns out though, that he ends up gaining powers after all, along with “girl” friends.
 And that’s where the harem element walks in.

 3. We Never Learn!

 They fail miserably.
 Similar to the girls in Quintessential Quintuplets.

 The main character becomes their teacher and helps them get their grades up.
 And the harem follows from the bond they build.

 Not the most creative anime as far as plot, but the comedy and where it goes is another story.